 The Tree of Life is located in Draper City Park, and it is inspired by a scene from the Book of Mormon.
 In this scene, Lehi has a dream of a tree that is called the tree of life.
 In Mormon art, the tree is seen as glowing brightly, with pure white fruit, which is represented by flashing lights on the tree in Draper Park.
 The city is now referring to the tree as the Tree of Light.
 Both names are applicable.

 The image really is very spectacular (especially with hot chocolate and cookies).
-There were a lot of people there, and the Draper Temple is nicely framed in the background.
+You can also see the Draper Temple in the background.
 The park also has other lights throughout the park including a cute little bridge to walk across.
 Our boys enjoyed wandering through the park and looking at the lights, but mostly loved the large Tree of Life.

 Check out the Tree of Life (Light) this Christmas season.
 The tree is usually lit up on the Monday after Thanksgiving, but visit the Draper City website to check dates.
 It is worth the trip to Draper.
 We liked to pair this with the Hidden Valley Club Drive Lights.
 They are just a few minutes away.

 To get to Draper City Park, take 12300 South (which turns into 12500 South) and head east to 1300 East.
 Turn south (right).
 You can’t miss it– just look for the huge glowing tree!